scala-ide/docs/index.rst

 Welcome to Scala IDE's documentation!
 =====================================

-*[Luc] this content has only been imported from Assembla and formatted.
-It still need to be reviewed*

 The `Scala IDE`_ for Eclipse is centered around seamless integration with the Eclipse Java tools, providing many of the features Eclipse users have come to expect including:

 * Support for mixed Scala/Java projects and any combination of Scala/Java project dependencies.
 Type driven operations are transparent across Scala and Java files and projects, allowing straightforward references from Scala to Java and vice versa.